-Brancaster beach is yet another of Norfolk’s glorious beaches, with miles and miles of unspoilt golden sand, as far as the eye can see, and also has the added advantage of:
+Brancaster beach is yet another of Norfolk’s glorious beaches, with miles of unspoilt golden sand, as far as the eye can see, and also has the added advantage of:

 However, once you get onto the beach, the world’s your oyster.
 Wide open sandy beaches which go left or right, and it really doesn’t matter which way you head, you can walk as far away as you wish, or just plonk your gear down near the entrance and get set in for the day.

-The shipwreck is the remains of the SS Vina which was used by the RAF for target practice before the Normandy landing prior to it accidentally sinking in 1944.
+The shipwreck was the remains of the SS Vina which was used by the RAF for target practice before the Normandy landing prior to it accidentally sinking in 1944.
 She was anchored further out to sea, but on the fateful date, she dragged her anchor in towards land and became stranded on one of the many sandbanks around this area.